-Scholar Day is a one-day event highlighting the scholarly achievements of LSUA students and faculty.
-This multidisciplinary event celebrates the scholarship and creative activity transpiring at LSUA.
+Scholar Day is a one-day event showcasing the scholarly achievements of LSUA students and faculty.
+This multidisciplinary celebration highlights the diverse scholarship and creative activities happening at LSUA.

 We invite everyone to participate in this exciting event!
 Most events are offered in a HyFlex format, allowing participation both in person and online.